 Matt Wheeler is now performing as “Tear Drop City”, according to an old MySpace profile.

-Justin Gordon still lives in West Virginia and works at the same company as Mia Ross now, last I heard.
+Justin Gordon remained in West Virginia and worked at the same company as Mia Ross for a while.
+Unfortunately, Justin died in June of 2019.

 Don’t we all wish we knew where Skeleton Boy ended up?
 I saw a photo in which he was tagged on Facebook around 2009 or 2010.
 It was from The Empty Glass in Charleston, WV.